transcelerate/ddf-home/CaT_home.md

 <p></p>
 The DDF Connectathon event focused on practical ways that companies have and can use the SDR RI and the USDM, and was not meant to be used as an application showcase.
 <p></p>
-The Connectathon was a safe place to explore options for connectivity, innovation, and interoperatbility.
+A key principle of the Connectathon was that it is a safe place to explore options for connectivity, innovation, and interoperatbility.
 Collaboration with and across different stakeholders was highly encouraged.
 <p></p>
 </details>
 <p></p>